Puffing Billy is a well-preserved heritage railway, popular with tourists visiting Melbourne.

 Your Puffing Billy train journey from Belgrave to Gembrook will take you 1 hour and 50 minutes.

-If you plan to go only up to Lakeside, you need 60 minutes.
+If you plan to board at Belgrave but get down at Lakeside, you need 60 minutes.

-If you are going from Lakeside to Gembrook, the ride duration is 40 minutes.
+If you get onto Puffing Billy at Lakeside Station and get down at Gembrook, the ride duration is 40 minutes.

-Here is the station to station break up of how much time the train will take –
+Here is the station to station break up of how much time the train takes –

 Belgrave to Menzies Creek: 30 minutes